universal-meaning-map/docs/readme.md

 Having `shared meaning` is a virtue for communication but its a huge drawback for thinking.

-The quality of our reasoning is directly tight to the quality of our abstractions.
-Using "common language" abstractions constrain the creation and evolution of unique abstractions that can better fullfil our particular needs.
+The quality of our reasoning is directly tight to the quality of our `abstractions`.
+The use of "common language" `abstractions` constrains the creation and evolution of our own unique `abstractions` that can better fullfil our particular needs.

-With a system that supports us in expressing our particular `meaning` around a concept, we would be able to be in full control of our own particular abstractions, better capturing our reality and enhancing our reasoning.
+With a system that supports us in expressing our particular `meaning` around a concept, we become in in full control of our own particular `abstractions`, better capturing our reality and enhancing our reasoning.

-Currently any piece of software uses the same set of abstractions for all its user base.
+Similarly, any piece of software uses the same set of `abstractions` for all its user base (user interface, functions, options, visualizations...).
 This translates into only allowing its users to transform, compute, visualize and make sense of information based on the scenarios and needs that the software creators have considered.

-`Interplanetary mind-map` recognizes that humans operate with `minformation` and not `information`, and to maximize our particular virtues the system should be build around our particular abstractions.
+`Interplanetary mind-map` recognizes that humans operate with `minformation` and not `information`, and to maximize our particular virtues the system should be build around our particular `abstractions`.

 ### Capturing meaning